-Now, it’s on all of us in the pro-Israel, pro-peace movement to step up and raise the alarm about this issue — and to rally our communal leaders and our Members of Congress to push back in order to help these communities and defend the two-state solution.
+Now, it’s on all of us in the pro-Israel, pro-peace, pro-democracy movement to step up and raise the alarm about this issue — and to rally our communal leaders and our Members of Congress to push back in order to help these communities and defend the two-state solution.

 This year, each of J Street U’s six regions across the country will partner directly with a West Bank Palestinian community facing the threat of demolition.

 On campuses across the country, we’ll take actions to support these communities by raising awareness about the threats they face and showing our Jewish community leaders and elected officials that stopping demolitions is key to supporting a better future for Israelis and Palestinians and building peace.
 We’ll convene calls and conversations with members of these communities and with activists working to oppose occupation and creeping annexation on the ground.
 And we’ll be joined in this effort by Israeli partners who share our goals and values.